Browsing Surfshark reviews and having trouble making a final decision? Look no further.

 You can find cheaper options but few of its quality.
 Surfshark is very generous, with extra features (adblocker) and unlimited connections on a single account.
 Most VPNs will cut off your service if you go over 5 connections.

 By comparison, ExpressVPN only allows 5 connections, while NordVPN allows 6.
 You can install the software - with your account information attached - onto any number of devices, but the connection will limit you to only those numbers at any one time.
+Another thing where ExpressVPN and NordVPN are constantly trying to best each other.

 Surfshark VPN Review: Speed and Performance 💨